Ordering-based Causal Discovery via Generalized Score Matching

 \begin{corollary} Let $x \in \gX$ be a discrete random vector defined via an SCM (\ref{eq:scm}), and let $\rvr_i(x_{-i}) := p(X_i \vert x_{-i})$ be the reciprocal discrete score function for every node $i \in [d]$.
 If $\phi_{\mathrm{Var}}$ satisfying the non-decreasing randomness property w.r.t the true graph $\rmG$, then $X_j \text{ is a leaf node } \Leftrightarrow j = \argmin_{i\in [d]} \mathbb{E}_{X_{-i}} \Big[ \Var\big( \rvr_i(x_{-i}) \big) \Big]$. \end{corollary}

 The proof is direct from Schur-convexity of the $\Var(\rvp)$.
 Furthermore, one may notice that in additive noise models, the uncertainty of the system is entirely captured in the noise variables.
 In this case, non-decreasing randomness of the local densities is reduced to non-decreasing randomness of the corresponding noise variables.
-If the variance function is considered as the measure $\phi$, our Condition \ref{ass:non-dec} can be viewed as a generalization of the homoscedastic case and non-decreasing variance of noises introduced in the earlier literature.
+If $\phi$ is the variance function, our Condition \ref{ass:non-dec} can be viewed as a generalization of the homoscedastic case and non-decreasing variance of noises introduced in the earlier literature.

 A persistent challenge in causal discovery is the reliance on assumptions that are difficult to verify from data.
 In particular, popular parametric ANMs require checking for the additive structure and the distributions of the exogenous variables, which are rarely known nor directly testable in practice.
 Our theory addresses this testability gap in two complementary ways.